renoise/tools/ReadMe.txt

 "Documentation"

-  "Official" Renoise Scripting Dev docs on can be found here.
+  "Official" Renoise Scripting API documentation can be found here.